 Students applying for initial entry may be issued the visa up to 120 days before the start date of their academic program.
 You may not enter the U.S. earlier than 30 days before the start date of your program, so make your travel arrangements with this in mind.

 Students should make housing arrangements in the U.S. prior to arriving.
 Mercyhurst University offers numerous housing options.
 If you are interested in on-campus housing, please click here.
 Intensive English and International Foundations Students interested in housing should contact Eric Evans at email@example.com

 Plan to attend the orientation session for your program.
 If you are unable to attend orientation, be sure to visit the International Office as soon as you arrive on campus to check in and maintain your status.
 You will need to provide the following:

-The Multicultural Center is a comprehensive office that assists with the educational, cultural, social and personal needs of all students, with special emphasis on ethnic, gender, and minority issues.
-The primary focus of the office is to develop leaders and scholars and to create campus-wide awareness of socio-economic issues and to bridge the gap between students and faculty.
+The Multicultural Center is a comprehensive office that assists with the educational, cultural, social and personal needs of all students, with special emphasis on ethnic, gender and minority issues.
+The primary focus of the office is to develop leaders and scholars and to create campus-wide awareness of socio-economic issues, while bridging the gap between students and faculty.
 The office also provides person support, leadership development, professional development and a diverse resource library.
 The Multicultural Center works with the International Office to host several fun and exciting events throughout the year, including:

-We realize that sometimes, balancing the demands of college can be a bit overwhelming, especially for international students.
-That's why The Office of Academic Support offers a variety of support services to help international students with a variety of academic concerns.
+We realize that sometimes balancing the demands of college can be a bit overwhelming, especially for international students.
+That's why The Office of Academic Support provides several support services to help international students with a variety of academic concerns.
 Our dedicated staff is ready to assist students with any of the following:

-Please contact Kerrie Findlay, Academic Counselor/International Student Support at email@example.com or stop by her office, located in Egan 124.
+Please contact Kerrie Findlay, academic counselor of International Student Support at email@example.com or stop by her office in Egan 124.